jeffreykegler/hoonlint/misc/whitespace.md

 * **Free-form**:  Within SELGAP hoons, horizontal alignment in standard code can be free-form.

+## Pseudo-joins

+In many cases, these conventions distinguish between "joined" and "split" syntax, so that whether the gap between two texts is vertical or horizontal affects other conventions.
+In the cases,
+it is sometimes convenient to have a gap which contains one or more comments but which, for the purposes of these conventions, behaves like a horizontal gap.
+Such a gap is called a **pseudo-join**.

+Let `J` be a **join column**.
+A text is **pseudo-joined** at `J` if and every line of it, except the last line, has a comment at `J`.
+Note that this implies that the first, partial, line of the gap must contain a comment starting at `J`.

+Intuitively, a pseudo-joins acts as a kind of "place holder" for the text that follows that the pseudo-join, and a pseudo-join comments can be seen as "postponing" the join.

+Intuitively, a pseudo-join is equivalent to a horizontal gap if both of them position the text which follows them at the same column location.
+More formally,
+a pseudo-join is **equivalent** to a horizontal gap, if the join column of the pseudo-join is the column location immediately after the last character of the horizontal gap.

 ## Reanchoring

 Reanchoring is a method of conserving indentation.